FREE SHIPPING ON ORDERS OVER $50

 Since cinnamon has such a powerful flavor it can reduce cravings for things like sugar and carbohydrates without substituting more of the same.
 This alone can help with weight loss.
 Instead of adding sugar to foods and drinks, a small amount of cinnamon can provide similar flavors.

-Since cinnamon has a profound effect on the ways that sugars are processed in the body, including the regulation of insulin, this too can help process calories and help reduce weight.
+The anti-inflammatory properties of cinnamon will help process foods more efficiently.
+By making the digestive system work with greater efficiency, you are less likely to hold onto excess calories.
+Since cinnamon has a profound effect on the ways that sugars are processed in the body, including the regulation of insulin, this too can help process healthy calories and help reduce weight.

 Cinnamon Dosage

 A typical dose of ground cinnamon is 1-3 grams per day.
-Since the therapeutic effects of cinnamon are roughly the same for all the benefits listed above, this dosage remains constant for any reason you may take ground cinnamon.
+Since the therapeutic effects of cinnamon are roughly the same for all the health benefits listed above, this dosage remains constant for any reason you may take ground cinnamon.

 Do not take more than 4 grams of cinnamon per day since this can lead to adverse health effects.

-Side effects of Cinnamon
+Side Effects of Cinnamon

 Cinnamon is generally recognized as safe for anyone.
-However, there are some potential adverse effects of cinnamon.
+However, there are some potential adverse health effects of cinnamon.

 Large quantities of cinnamon (over 4 grams per day) can lead to increased heart rate, intestinal problems, increased respiratory rate, and perspiration.
 These accelerated functions can lead to sleepiness and depression.

-Finally, people who are sensitive to cinnamon can also develop mucosal lesions or sores in their mouths.
+Some people can have skin reactions with contact with cinnamon.
+This can take the form of contact dermatitis.
+People who are sensitive to cinnamon can also develop mucosal lesions or sores in their mouths.
 This is often associated with cinnamon chewing gum and candy.

 What is cinnamon?